 How much does your training cost?

-Our Basic Obedience Program starts at $3500.
+Our Full Basic Obedience and Introductory Off-Leash Control Program starts at $4000.
 Puppies about 6 months and younger are usually around that base, barring any special issues.

-Special issues such as aggression, potty problems, fear and anxiety, etc., are priced separately in addition to a training program.
+Special issues such as aggression, potty problems, fear and anxiety, extensive travel, etc., are priced separately in addition to a training program.

 What is your service area?

 We cover most of Snohomish County, and some of King and Skagit Counties.
 Much of this depends on what our schedule and commute looks like at the time of the consultation.
 Extensive travel will be reflected in each quote.

 Contact us for your FREE in home Training Evaluation so we can get you your personalized quote!
 Almost every dog we see starts with a customized version of our Full Basic Obedience and Introductory Off-Leash Control Program.